manifestswitch/manifestswitch/README.md

 This project creates a system of fully decentralised storage, access, and finally sorting of information via trust models.

-Having this system is in place and widespread usage will allow information to be truly free.
+Having this system in place and widespread usage will allow information to be truly free.